charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

       default-gateway: 10.123.0.1
 ```

-Then include it as an overlay when you deploy Charmed Kubernetes:
+Then include it as an overlay when you deploy Charmed Kubernetes.
+Note that the order of the
+overlays is important:

 ```bash
 juju deploy charmed-kubernetes --overlay kube-ovn-overlay.yaml --overlay default-subnet-overlay.yaml